Tejas-Angadi-9/1_LoveBabbar_DSA/README.md

+#Data Structures & Algorithms

-# Love Babbar Supreme Batch
+## Love Babbar Supreme Batch

-## This repo contains all the codes from Love Babbar's supreme batch
+### This repo contains all the codes from Love Babbar's supreme batch
 ```
 1. Arrays
 2. Searching and Sorting